eSucceed is a public school, we charge no tuition for WI residents.

 We follow the same guidelines as public schools.

-The open enrollment program is administered by the State of Wisconsin and there are statutory procedures and timelines the school district is required to follow in order to accept students into eSucceed Virtual School.
+The open enrollment program is administered by the State of Wisconsin.
+There are statutory procedures and timelines the school district is required to follow in order to accept students into eSucceed Virtual School.
 The application period for the upcoming school year starts the first Monday in February and ends at 4:00 pm on the last weekday in April.
 However, there are a number of exceptions to this open enrollment period policy.
 If you have missed the deadline and feel your situation may qualify please contact Dr. Michele Andorfer immediately.

 A charter school is a publicly funded independent school established by teachers, parents, or community groups under the terms of a charter with a local or national authority.